-- Regular toy/gift donations will resume on January 5th.
-With thousands of children visiting our hospital each year, we have an ongoing need for new toys, craft supplies, books, video games, and movies.
+- Regular toy/gift donations will resume on January 10.
+With thousands of children visiting our hospital each year, we have an ongoing need for new toys, craft supplies, books, tablets and video game systems, video games, and movies.

 - While dropping off toys, donors must be mindful of physical distancing rules to keep our patients, staff, and community safe.